 ”There’s more soccer on [US] television than any other sport by far.
 You’ve got European soccer.
 You’ve got Mexican soccer.
 You’ve got Major League Soccer.
 There’s way too much soccer on television.
 I think all of us got to figure out a way to narrow that window so you can get a situation like the NFL has, a couple of days a week, short schedule, something that’s very compelling and very targeted.”

-This is the first time I’ve ever heard anyone complaining about the quantity of soccer on US television.
+This is the first time I’ve ever heard anyone complaining about there being too much soccer on TV in the United States.
 While the vast majority of soccer fans rejoice at the quality and quantity of soccer coverage available, here you actually have a soccer executive whining about it.
 Instead, he wants to model the sport after a league that only runs twice a week from September through January.

 The reason why there’s more soccer on television than any other sport is because it’s the world’s most popular sport.
 There’s a growing demand for quality soccer on US television as evidenced by multi-million dollar TV deals, new networks, impressive ratings growth and the continued rise in popularity of Mexican soccer and the national team on US TV.
 At the same time, the demand for Major League Soccer on television is underwhelming to say the least.
 As one example, only 58,000 people tuned in last weekend to watch a MLS game between LA Galaxy and Sporting Kansas City, two of the most successful teams in the league this season.